 Why do you care about the issues of homelessness and mental illness?

-Tell us more about your connection to Step Up on Second:
+Tell us more about your connection to Step Up:

 I am a big believer in Step Up’s work.
 The organization is nationally recognized for its effective and compassionate support and recovery services for individuals affected by severe mental illness.
 Most of all it’s an organization with heart.
 After joining the board, I wanted to get more involved with the members and see what was happening on the inside.
 I volunteered to facilitate a writing group.
 Every week I come down to Step Up and run the group.
 It’s an amazing experience.
 We have animated discussions about the members’ challenges with their illness, recovery, stigma, self-esteem, homelessness, etc. Then I have them write articles about their personal views and experiences.
 Their articles, stories, and poems are raw and real expressions about mental illness, stigma, recovery, and life.
 I’ve seen people with very little writing experience articulate their truth in beautiful, stirring pieces.
 Some of the pieces completely blow me away!
 I’m constantly amazed by the writers’ artistry, insight, courage, and passion.